exakat/exakat/docs/Cases.rst

 :ref:`cast-to-boolean`, in htdocs/societe/class/societe.class.php:2777.

 Several cases are built on the same pattern there.
-Each of the expression may be simply cast to ``(bool)``.
+Each of the expression may be replaced by a cast to ``(bool)``.

 .. code-block:: php